marifdemirtas/pfp-ebooks/_sources/plan3.rst

 .. clickablearea:: umich_plan3_click
-    :question: If you wanted to get a soup from a few different wikipedia pages, which part(s) of the code below would you change?
+    :question: Right now this code helps you scrape three different wikipedia pages.
+If you also wanted to scrape the University of Minnesota's wikipedia page, which part(s) of the code below would you change?
+Click on the code to select your answer.
     :iscode:
     :feedback: Check out the plan outline above to identify the slot.